calebclayreagor/DELAY/README.md

 --num_gpus (int): number of GPUs used for training (default 2)
 ```

-## Read the Preprint at bioRxiv: https://tinyurl.com/yckww2jn
+## Read the preprint at bioRxiv: https://tinyurl.com/yckww2jn